jmanprz/pypipedrive/docs/source/_warn_latest.rst

    .. warning::

-      This documentation was generated for an unreleased build of pyPipedrive, and might describe unreleased features.
+      This documentation was generated for an unreleased build of pypipedrive, and might describe unreleased features.
 For the latest released version, see https://pypipedrive.readthedocs.io/en/stable/